sinedied/hads/README.md

 It is particularly useful on the home page to provide an overview of the available documentation for your project.

+The sorting of each index level is as follows:
+1. Any README.md, readme.md, or index.md is always at the top.
+2. All files and folders that are prefixed with a number (e.g. `001-abc` and `002 mno` and `003_xyz`) are next, sorted by their respective prefix numbers.
+Note that the prefix numbers are stripped out in the index.
+3. All remaining files, sorted by their name.
+4. All remaining folders, sorted by their name.

 ### Mermaid Diagrams and flowcharts

 You can use the [Mermaid](http://knsv.github.io/mermaid/) syntax to insert diagrams and flowcharts directly in your